Guido Guerra of Dovadola

-Guido Guerra V (1220–1272) was a politician from Florence, Italy.
+Guido Guerra V (c.
+1220–1272) was a politician from Florence, Italy.
 Aligned with the Guelph faction, Guerra had a prominent role in the political conflicts of mid-thirteenth century Tuscany.
 He was admired by Dante Alighieri, who granted him honor in the Divine Comedy, even though he placed Guerra in Hell among sinners of sodomy.

 The Battle of Montaperti, where Guido and the Guelphs suffered a defeat at the hands of the Ghibellines in 1260.
 They would return in 1266.

 The Battle of Benevento, where Guido lead the Guelphs in the retaking of Florence in 1266.

 Sculpture of "The Three Shades" by Rodin, depicting Guerra, Aldobrandi, and Rusticucci in Hell.

 Biography

 Background

 Descended from the house of Conti Guidi, Guerra was the son of Count Marcovaldo and Beatrice degli Alberti di Capraia, and grandson of Guido Guerra IV and Gualdrada de' Ravignani.
 He succeeded his father as head of the Dovadola branch of the family in 1229.